Perch Lakes

 What is the best time to fish Lake Wiritoa?

-Fishing is most productive in the warmer months, particularly early morning or late afternoon.
-Jigging from a boat in winter and spring can also produce results.
+Fishing is most productive in warmer months during early morning or late afternoon.
+Jigging from a boat can also be effective in winter and spring.

 Can I launch a boat at Lake Wiritoa?